small-tech/site.js/README.md

 There are builds available for x64 and ARM (tested and supported on armv6l and armv7l only.
 Tested on Rasperry Pi Zero W, 3B+, 4B).

-For production use systemd is required.
+For production use, systemd is required.

 ### macOS